synacor/sibyl/README.md

 ## Known Issues

-When running the server over HTTP (non-TLS), some antivirus applications that buffer http connections, such as Kaspersky, may cause the web socket connection to disconnect.
+* When running the server over HTTP (non-TLS), some antivirus applications that buffer http connections, such as Kaspersky, may cause the web socket connection to disconnect.
 The workaround is to either run the server with HTTPS, or to disable port 80 filtering in your antivirus.
+* The app does not currently horizontally scale because everything is kept in-memory.
+Will need to add routing capabailities so that all rooms hit the same instance, or add pub/sub features.

 ## Contributing